 Get tips that can help keep you safe if you've been involved in a collision or if your vehicle breaks down.

 Book a CAA Vehicle Inspection before your car warranty expires, before heading off on a road trip and before purchasing a used vehicle.

-® CAA, CAA logo and CAA Dollars trademarks owned by, and use is granted by, the Canadian Automobile Association.
+® CAA, CAA logo and CAA Dollars trademarks owned by, and use is authorized by, the Canadian Automobile Association. ™ CAA Rewards is used by the Canadian Automobile Association.